Danielle George: Career and research

 George worked at JBO as a senior microwave engineer until 2006, when she was appointed a lecturer in the School of Electrical and Electronic Engineering.
 She was promoted to Professor at the age of 38 in 2014.
-She served as editor of the International Journal of Electrical Engineering Education (IJEEE) 2013 to 2014.
+She served as editor of the International Journal of Electrical Engineering & Education 2013 to 2014.
 George's research and development investigates low noise receivers and particularly: